 Leigh-on-Sea Town Council was established to ensure the wellbeing and to improve the quality of life for Leigh residents.
-Services such as waste, benefits, council tax, parking and highways are still dealt with by Southend-on-Sea Borough Council.
+Services such as waste, benefits, council tax, parking and highways are still dealt with by Southend-on-Sea City Council.

 Leigh-on-Sea Town Council are also happy to report any issues you may have on your behalf.
-You are also able to do this yourself via the Borough Council website.
+You are also able to do this yourself via the City Council website.
 Please use the links below for the most common issues, for more detailed complaints you can email the council at firstname.lastname@example.org.

 You can also contact the council in writing or visit them in person at:

-MySouthend is an online portal that any resident in the Borough can sign up for.
+MySouthend is an online portal that any resident in the City can sign up for.
 All you need is an email address.
 Once signed up you have access to a whole host of services.
 This includes for example reporting a missed waste collection or pothole; requesting copies of birth certificates; managing your Council Tax, Benefits and Business Rates online and much more.

 Southend Community Safety Partnership (CSP) is a multi-agency team bringing together organisations and groups that share responsibility of tackling crime and disorder, anti-social behaviour plus drug and alcohol related offending.
-Agencies include: Southend-on-Sea Borough Council (Community Safety Unit, Youth Offending Service and Drug and Alcohol team) Essex Police, Essex County Fire & Rescue Service, Office of Police and Crime Commissioner, South Essex Homes, National Probation Service and Health Services.
+Agencies include: Southend-on-Sea City Council (Community Safety Unit, Youth Offending Service and Drug and Alcohol team) Essex Police, Essex County Fire & Rescue Service, Office of Police and Crime Commissioner, South Essex Homes, National Probation Service and Health Services.